phaserjs/phaser/README.md

 * Move all of the renderDebugInfo methods to the DebugUtils class
 * Check bounds/edge points when sprite is only 1x1 sized :)

+* See what I can move out of Body and into a BodyUtils class.
+* See about optimising Advanced Physics a lot more, so it doesn't create lots of Vec2s everywhere.

 V1.0.0